-Zambia is renowned for being the birthplace of walking safaris, mass amounts of raw African wildlife, beautiful views of Victoria Falls and for the adventurous traveller the Zambezi River.
-Zambia is rich in history and culture, the city of Livingstone, named after David Livingstone the British explorer who was the first European to explore the area, has a tourism centre for the Victoria Falls and 10km north of the Zambezi River.
+Zambia is renowned for being the birthplace of walking safaris.
+In Zambia, huge numbers of raw African wildlife, beautiful views of Victoria Falls and for the adventurous traveller the Zambezi River await.
+Zambia is rich in history and culture.
+The city of Livingstone, named after David Livingstone the British explorer who was the first European to explore the area, has a tourism centre for the Victoria Falls just 10km north of the Zambezi River.

-Many of the Zambian safari camps we use for your Zambia safari are close to water, meaning canoeing and boat cruises offer close encounters with crocs, hippos and perfect views of African animals grazing the lush Zambian riverbanks.
+Many of the safari camps we use for your Zambia safari are close to water, meaning canoeing and boat cruises offer close encounters with crocs and hippos, as well as perfect views of African animals grazing the lush Zambian riverbanks.
 It’s a very tranquil and rewarding way to view all varieties of African wildlife.

-Zambia is a vast country expanding 752,000 square kilometres, this is the combining the size of Switzerland, France, Belgium and Holland.
+Zambia is a vast country expanding 752,000 square kilometres, the combined the size of Switzerland, France, Belgium and Holland.
 This huge expanse of land allows Zambia to have large game reserves and safari parks, creating the perfect destination for an African safari.
 Zambia is well known for having high quality safari guides.
-Many of the guides have lived in Zambia their entire lives and have a complete passion for African wildlife and Zambia, ensuring a high quality and professional Zambian safari.
+Many of the guides have lived in Zambia their entire lives and have a passion for African wildlife and Zambia, ensuring a high quality and professional Zambian safari.

-Zambia being such a large country we will plan internal flights and endeavour to ensure a memorable safari itinerary for Zambia.
+Zambia being such a large country we will plan your internal flights and endeavour to ensure a memorable safari itinerary for you.

 Weather in Zambia – Times to Travel

 Zambia has three main seasons:

 May to August the cool and dry winter is excellent for game spotting at waterholes as the bush dries up making it easier to spot the wildlife.
 During this time wind grows stronger and it can sometimes get a bit dusty.
 The nights can get pretty cold with even a touch of frost.